moguzhankarakaya/3DGraphicsEngine/README.md

 It is a software based rasterization pipeline implementation.
-After implementing 3D Graphics Engines using well-known APIs like Direct3D and OpenGL, it can be also good to get ones' hands dirty by implementing software based rasterization pipeline to comprehend hardware controlled pipeline stages of rasterization.
+After implementing 3D Graphics Engines using well-known APIs like Direct3D and OpenGL, it can be also good to get ones' hands dirty by implementing a software based rasterization pipeline to comprehend hardware controlled pipeline stages of rasterization.

 The whole project is created and tested using VS 2017.